World Snooker Championship schedule, results and order of play from the Crucible

 The 2024 World Snooker Championship has arrived with 17 days of top-class sporting action lined up at the iconic Crucible Theatre in Sheffield before the latest champion is crowned on Monday 6 May.

-Ronnie O’Sullivan enters the tournament on the brink of history, trying to claim a record eighth world title at the Crucible and break the current tie of seven with Stephen Hendry for most World Championships in the modern era.
+Ronnie O’Sullivan entered the tournament on the brink of history, trying to claim a record eighth world title at the Crucible and break the current tie of seven with Stephen Hendry for most World Championships in the modern era, but slumped to a shock defeat in the quarter-finals on Wednesday.

-The 48-year-old has had a sensational season, already winning the UK Championship and Masters, meaning victory in Sheffield would not only give him eight titles from each of snooker’s biggest three events but also see him become just the fourth man – after Hendry, Steve Davis and Mark Williams – to win the three triple crown events in a single season.
-He is currently the favourite on snooker betting sites to do just that.
+The 48-year-old has had a sensational season, already winning the UK Championship and Masters, meaning victory in Sheffield would not only have given him eight titles from each of snooker’s biggest three events but would also have seen him become just the fourth man – after Hendry, Steve Davis and Mark Williams – to win the three triple crown events in a single season.
+However, O’Sullivan lost a thrilling match, 13-10, to 2015 champion Stuart Bingham.

-But there are plenty of talented challengers looking to knock ’the Rocket’ off his perch.
-Luca Brecel brilliantly blitzed his way to the title 12 months ago but the Belgian has already been struck down by the ‘Crucible curse’ that has never seen a first-time winner repeat the trick the following year at the legendary theatre.

-Aside from O’Sullivan, Judd Trump has been the player of the season with five ranking titles to his name this year and will be desperate to add a second World Championship to his CV, while Kyren Wilson appears to be in top form on the other side of the draw.
+World number two Judd Trump also fell at the quarter-final stage, misfiring in a 13-9 defeat to qualifier Jak Jones.
+The Welshman takes on Bingham in the semi-finals while on the other half of the draw, Kyren Wilson faces David Gilbert in the final four.

 Here’s everything you need to know about the World Championship including schedule and results, while you can find predictions and tips for the tournament here: